Gandhi Ashram Trust (GAT), Noakhali, Bangladesh

-After the partition, specially after the assassination of Mahatma Gandhi, except for a few most of the Gandhi followers left Noakhali.
-The non-secular government of Pakistan started oppression of the Gandhians and majority of them were in Jail for almost the life time of Pakistan.
-The properties of the Trust were forcefully taken away by some land grabbers and anti-social elements.
-It was not possible to continue the activities of the Trust.
+After the partition, especially after the assassination of Mahatma Gandhi, most of the Gandhi followers left Noakhali except a few.
+The non-secular government of Pakistan come-up with oppression of the Gandhians and majority of them were in Jail for almost the lifetime of Pakistan.
+The properties of the Trust were forcefully taken away by some land gravers and anti-social elements.
+The activities of the Trust were not possible.

-The team manager of Peace Mission Mr. Charu Chowdhury was detained in jail for several times and finally for 1963-71.
+The team manager of Peace Mission, Mr. Charu Chowdhury was detained in jail for several times and finally for 1963-71.
 He was released in 1971 after independence of Bangladesh.
-Charu Chowdhury started re-organising the Ashram in the newly independent Bangladesh and freed land properties from the land grabbers.
-It took final shape with the Gazette notification of Bangladesh Government on 2nd October 1975, where "Ambika Kaliganga Charitable Trust" was renamed as "Gandhi Ashram Trust".
-A committee with representatives from both Bangladesh and Indian Government was formed to run the activities of the Trust.
+Charu Chowdhury started re-organising the Ashram in the newly independent Bangladesh and released land and properties from the land gravers.
+It tooks final shape with the Gazette notification of Bangladesh Government on 2nd October 1975, where "Ambika Kaliganga Charitable Trust" was renamed as "Gandhi Ashram Trust".
+A committee representating from both Bangladesh and Indian Government was formed to run the activities of the Trust.

 GAT Over the Period